woopelderly/inedo-docs/Content/proget/feeds/maven/howto-maven-consume.md

 order: 1
 ---

-By using ProGet, teams can take OSS Components from [Maven Central](https://central.sonatype.com/), the primary repository for Java and other JVM platform libraries.
+By using ProGet, teams can take Maven Artifacts from [Maven Central](https://central.sonatype.com/), the primary repository for Java and other JVM platform libraries.
 They can then upload them to ProGet as packages, creating a feed that acts as a private extension gallery of curated packages that your team can access.

 If the Maven feed is hosted internally, this will also allow your team to access the packages in an offline environment.